namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 from within our app.
 The last step is to display the bounding boxes on the captured image.
 I'll also hint at how to perform actions based on interactions with bounding boxes and their associated text.

+The full code for this tutorial can be found in [this repository](https://github.com/goldsborough/GoogleCloudVisionOCRExample) if you want to follow along.

 ### A Basic App

 I assume you have *some* (minimal) prior experience with developing iOS apps with Swift and XCode,